 Mold spores are microscopic fungi that float around.
 You can’t see or touch them, but they are everywhere.
 When it settles on something like damp bread, it can feed on it and produce chemicals.
 The chemicals then start breaking the bread down, causing it to rot.

-The more the bread rots, the more molds grow.
+he more the bread rots, the more mold grows.
 In a nutshell, this is how mold grows on bread.
 There might be more complex processes and explanations involved, especially if you want to get into its microbiology.
-As long as there are nutrients left on the bread, the molds would keep on growing.
+As long as there are nutrients left on the bread, the molds will keep on growing.
 It doesn’t even matter if you keep the bread in your refrigerator.

 Can Chickens Eat Bread With Molds?